-The ability to maintain agile environments is crucial for teams that are now forced to work from home across the globe.
+The ability to maintain Agile environments is crucial for teams now forced to work from home across the globe.
 Agile is all about embracing change and innovation to boost efficiencies and team effectiveness.
-With agile team management, you can help your team adapt to the new demands and behaviors that come with working from home and help them become happier and more productive than ever.
+With Agile team management, you can help your remote teams adapt to the new demands and behaviors that come with working from home so that they can become happier and more productive than ever.

-Below, we’ll cover some agile methods for keeping your remote team on track, as well as some top remote team management tips.
+But what does Agile leadership mean?
+Below, we’ll cover some Agile methods for keeping your remote team on track, as well as some top remote team management tips.
 But first, let’s further explore why project agility is so important for successful remote team management.

 Why project agility matters in remote work situations

-Agile emphasizes collaboration, communication, and adaption.
-In an agile work environment, flexibility is the norm and teams are empowered to work how, where, and when they choose — as long as they get the job done.
+Agile emphasizes collaboration, communication, and adaptation.
+In an Agile work environment, flexibility is the norm, and teams are empowered to work how, where, and when they choose — as long as they get the job done.
 Project agility provides your team members with the freedom to embrace an adaptive work environment while ensuring the entire team becomes more productive than ever before.

 - Daily and weekly touchpoints.
 Working remotely increases the chance of miscommunication and can make team members feel isolated.
 Agile’s emphasis on daily and weekly check-ins helps ensure everyone is always on the same page, and no one feels forgotten.

 - Adaptability to change.
 For many people, working at home comes with more distractions and interruptions.
 Agile is designed to be flexible and to allow for last-minute changes.
 Embracing project agility helps ensure that an unexpected snag won’t derail an entire project.

 - Constant feedback loops.
 Fast turnarounds and continuous feedback from the client and other stakeholders help boost accountability and ensure that everyone on the project stays focused on the main goals.
 Regular customer updates can also increase client trust, which is important when you can’t meet face-to-face to assure them that everything is going smoothly.